strimzi/strimzi.github.io/_posts/2025-08-26-strimzi-metrics-reporter.md

 ```

 We also provide some [Grafana Dashboards](https://github.com/strimzi/strimzi-kafka-operator/tree/0.48.0/examples/metrics/strimzi-metrics-reporter/grafana-dashboards) to help you get started with visualizing your Kafka metrics in the Prometheus format.
-Strimzi Metrics Reporter can also be used with Kafka Connect and Kafka MirrorMaker 2, and we provide [examples](https://github.com/strimzi/strimzi-kafka-operator/tree/0.48.0/examples/metrics/strimzi-metrics-reporter) for these too.
+Strimzi Metrics Reporter can also be used with Strimzi Kafka Bridge, Kafka Connect and Kafka MirrorMaker 2, and we provide [examples](https://github.com/strimzi/strimzi-kafka-operator/tree/0.48.0/examples/metrics/strimzi-metrics-reporter) for these too.

 ### Conclusion